 Apprentices from the 2013 season: Liz and Miranda.
 Liz and her husband have gone on to start Southern Foothills Farm in north Alabama, where they are wildly successful in mushroom and small scale veggie production.
 Miranda has continued her farming education by studying Permaculture and mushroom production.
-She now works with us part-time.
+She has worked with us part-time.
 These ladies really set the standard high for future apprentices!